-Ann Neumann is a visiting scholar at the Center for Religion and Media at New York University.
-She is the author of The Good Death: An Exploration of Dying in America, which explores aid-in-dying issues and religion.
-She is a hospice volunteer.
+Ann Neumann is the author of The Good Death: An Exploration of Dying in America, which is on aid-in-dying issues and religion.

 An aging population and the associated end-of-life challenges have combined to keep assisted suicide at the center of the nation’s moral concerns.